openactive/openactive-es-example/README.md

 You may see a certifcate error alert, depending upon your browser, which you can bypass e.g. click Advanced, then select the option to Proceed.

-Log in with the user 'elastic' and the password shown in the terminal log.
+Log in with the user 'elastic' and the password noted earlier.

 If the instance is running, you should see a JSON response from your local ElasticSearch server, something like: